DanielTamargo/angular-app/README.md

 >
 > In Angular, in order to preserve this state allowing to connect your components to eachother, sharing information, you have two ways to achieve this, using RxJS with observables and suscriptions, or use NgRx (reactive aplication state manager built in Angular inspired by Redux).
 >
-> Takind advangate of the fact that the project has three mini-applications built inside of it *(as if they were independent applications)* I decided to use **RxJS** for GitHub and Map and use **NgRx** for TaskList.
+> Taking advangate of the fact that the project has three mini-applications built inside of it *(as if they were independent applications)* I decided to use **RxJS** for GitHub and Map and use **NgRx** for TaskList.
 Trying to learn as much as possible, because that was the goal of this project, **to learn**.

 ----